The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 adjacent density bandwidth probes preserve their objective values as

-preserve objective values to numerical precision while substantially
+fixed-bandwidth probes preserve objective values to numerical precision

-smooth-coefficient objective rows; small and scalar routes remain on the
+and smooth-coefficient objective rows; small and scalar routes remain on

 preserve objective values exactly in the focused validation rows while